leenathomas01/embodied-agent-governance/docs/layer-2-failure-modes.md

 In physical systems, failures are contextual - a failure in one condition does not invalidate the entire class.

-External reference libraries prevent dangerous overgeneralization.
+External reference libraries allow failures to remain local instead of rewriting global belief.

 ---